luisagcenteno84/approvals_streamlit/DEPLOYMENT.md

 ## Cost Optimization

-- Use `--min-instances 0` to scale to zero when not in use
+- Use `--min-instances 0` to scale to zero when not in use (default behavior)
-- Choose appropriate CPU and memory allocations
+- Choose appropriate CPU and memory allocations (512Mi memory, 1 CPU configured)
-- Consider using Cloud SQL with automatic scaling
+- SQLite reduces costs by eliminating external database charges

 ## Cleanup